krkruk/arduino-robot-tutorial/docs/chapters/3_uart.md

 `Serial.begin(<<baudrate>>[, <<config, default: SERIAL_8N1>>])`[^6] initializes serial port to a given baudrate.
 Optionally, you can specify additional config for serial, should you need it.
 Otherwise, just enjoy simplicity of the API.
 Note that `Serial` is effectively a global variable that represents hardware serial.
-If you own an Arduino Mega, Due or any other that happend to support multiple UARTs, you can use other ports as well: `Serial1`, `Serial2`.
+If you own an Arduino Mega, Due or any other that happened to support multiple UARTs, you can use other ports as well: `Serial1`, `Serial2`.
 You just need to make sure you connect necessary cables accordingly.